 What many seasoned entrepreneurs will know, and younger entrepreneurs will sometimes struggle to understand, is that sometimes you just can’t do it all.
 Sometimes there just aren’t enough hours in a day, or days in week for you to get work done.

-So your choices are to either bring someone on board and help alleviate your workload, or keep working yourself until the point of collapse.
+You can either bring someone on board and help alleviate your workload, or keep working yourself until the point of collapse.
 Alternatively, you can always find a way to clone yourself and go on a series of wacky adventures.

 A virtual assistant, like any other assistant, is someone you get to help you be more productive, reduce the risk of burnout and decision fatigue and, most importantly, give your more ways to leverage your time.
-The only real difference is you’re not limited by geographical location, you can potentially find someone on the other side of the world to be your assistant and help you with your work.

-But before you go off hiring the first person you find online, you should take a step back and consider why you want a virtual assistant in the first place.
 While virtual assistants can be very flexible and just as well-trained as any other employee, you also have to consider the challenges of working with someone remotely.

 Unless you’ve worked with a virtual team, or have worked remotely yourself, these can be very serious issues that can spiral out of control unless you develop the proper guidelines and procedures.

-But, at the end of the day, the majority of virtual assistants are extremely hard working people who can be exactly what your business needs to take it to the next level.
+But, at the end of the day, the majority of virtual assistants are extremely hard-working people who can be exactly what your business needs to take it to the next level.

-Step 2: Getting Your Business Ready
+Step 2: Get Your Business Ready

 So now that you’re set on hiring a virtual assistant, the first thing you need to do is dispel the myth of there being some kind of Super VA.
-Yes many virtual assistants are very good at their jobs, but they’re still human.
+Yes, many virtual assistants are very good at their jobs, but they’re still human.
 Virtual assistants aren’t magical beings that you can just insert into your workflow and just expect them to pick everything up immediately.

 So what you need to do is make sure that you sit down and properly figure out what it is you need from your virtual assistant.